 Even with bad breath and yellowed teeth, your pet still seems to eat, drink, and play as normal.
 Is it really necessary for them to have their teeth cleaned?
 Due to the high volume of patients that visit Texoma Veterinary Hospital with oral issues, we can safely say “yes.”
-Pet dental care is necessary for your companion to live a long and healthy life, and our team is highly knowledgeable in the latest veterinary dental practices.
+Call (903) 300-1547 to schedule an appointment or make an appointment online.
+A cat or dog teeth cleaning is necessary for your companion to live a long and healthy life, and our team is highly knowledgeable in the latest veterinary dental practices.

 Despite increased awareness of dental disease, the condition itself is more prevalent than ever among dogs and cats.
 A continuous lack of dental care is all it takes for dental disease to develop.
 The primary indicators of this disease are:

 - Red, swollen, receding gums